Skip to main content

 Farmland and Open Space Preservation Frequently Asked Questions

-The Farmland and Open Space Preservation Act enables a farm owner to enter into a development rights Agreement with the State.
+Part 361 of Public Act 451 of 1994 (formerly P.A.
+116) enables a farm owner to enter into a development rights Agreement with the State.
 The Agreement is designed to ensure that the land remains in an agricultural use for a minimum of 10 years and ensures that the land is not developed in a non-agricultural use.
-In return for maintaining the land in an agricultural use, the land owner may be entitled to certain income tax benefits, and the land is not subject to special assessments for sanitary sewer, water, lights or non-farm drain projects.
+In return for maintaining a permitted agricultural use on land enrolled in the program, the landowner may be entitled to certain income tax benefits.
+Land enrolled in the program is also exempt from special assessments for sanitary sewers, water, lights, or nonfarm drainage on land for which a development rights agreement or easement has been recorded.

 What lands are eligible?

-How long do these agreements last?
+How long do Farmland Development Rights Agreements (P.A.
+116) last?

 Do I have to provide public access?